OpenRailwayMap/OpenRailwayMap-CartoCSS/SETUP.md

 Change the name of the .mml file if you want to work on a style other than the infrastructure style.

 You can now view the map in your browser at [http://127.0.0.1:6789/](http://127.0.0.1:6789/).
 If you save changes to the .mml or .mss files, Kosmtik will rebuild the Mapnik XML style and re-render the map tiles.

+### Makefile setup

+If you want to use the Makefile to build the Mapnik XML style files, additional build dependencies (see above) are required.

+Debian-like systems: `apt install python3 python3-yaml`

 ### Development Setup only: Install Nik4